cvetan1234/ProjektarbeitDataScienceSemester3/README.md

 DataScience_Project_Report.html
 ```

-The PDF contains the notebook's analysis, visualizations, results, and code without requiring Jupyter Notebook to be installed.
+The HTML contains the notebook's analysis, visualizations, results, and code without requiring Jupyter Notebook to be installed.

 The interactive geographic visualization can be viewed by opening: